pwnd-root/jekyll-theme-chirpy/_posts/2020-07-23-baby-re-htb-challenge.md

 ```
 ![Flag](/assets/img/posts/babyre/flag.png)

-Interestingly, the output of *strings* had also revealed the flag itself, if one were to look properly.
+Interestingly, the output of *strings* had also revealed the flag itself, if one were to look closely at the patterns.
 ```terminal
 [pwnd_root@manjaro Reversing]$ strings ./baby /lib64/ld-linux-x86-64.so.2